 Complexity

-Aggregation & consolidation of accounts makes it complex for any person to analyze the financial statements.
-For example, the value of sales, purchase, loss, profit, etc., show aggregate values; it is difficult to trace each value to its origin.
+Aggregation and consolidation of accounts make it complex for any person to analyze the financial statements.
+For example, the values of sales, purchases, losses, profits, etc. show aggregate values; it is difficult to trace each value to its origin.

-Moreover, there are different rules and regulations as per accounting standards & taxation, which determine the norms for the stake of the parent company & liability.
+Moreover, there are different rules and regulations as per accounting standards and taxation, which determine the norms for the stake of the parent company and liability.
 They differ from country to country.
 To understand all of them is a task in itself.

-Employees have to spend time in the preparation of accounts, sending them to the parent company, following the formalities & procedures.
+Employees have to spend time in the preparation of accounts, sending them to the parent company, and following the formalities and procedures.

 Burdensome

 Since subsidiaries are independent to a certain extent, they may have their own issues.
 The parent company cannot control everything that happens there.
-The parent company may become liable for criminal actions on a subsidiary in case the corporate veil is proven.
+The parent company may become liable for criminal actions against a subsidiary if the corporate veil is proven.

 Quiz on Subsidiary Company